 He is an award-winning leader in the field of workplace mental health, keynote speaker, author, and family therapist with 30 years experience in the arena of personal, organizational, and community empowerment.
 In 2017, Ken retired from his role as Vice President, Health and Wellness, at Prudential Financial and founded GreenGate Leadership, the firm for which he now provides coaching and consultation for organizational leaders, as well as keynotes on topics within his areas of expertise.
 Ken speaks regularly at corporations, professional conferences, universities, government agencies, and community events.

 During his 19 years at Prudential, Ken held responsibility for behavioral health services, consultation for leaders, leadership of Prudential’s cross-functional Violence and the Workplace Incident Oversight Team, and development/delivery of events and communications promoting healthy workplaces.

 Ken is a nationally recognized expert on mental health and the workplace and has been featured in The Wall Street Journal, Reuters, Fast Money, Fox Business News, Inc., Entrepreneur, and other print media.
-He shares his expertise on leadership and parenting during monthly appearances on NBC TV affiliate WWLP’s Mass Appeal show.
+He shares his expertise on leadership, relationships, and parenting during monthly appearances on NBC TV affiliate WWLP’s Mass Appeal show.